Children and Young People Aged 0-25 with Special Educational Needs and Disabilities

 Where a child/young person of compulsory school or participation age – i.e. under the age of 18 – is excluded from their education or training setting or leaves voluntarily, Slough Children First must not cease their Education, Health and Care Plan, unless it decides that it is no longer necessary for special educational provision to be made for the child/young person in accordance with an Education, Health and Care Plan.
 The focus of support should be to re-engage the child/ young person in education or training as soon as possible and Slough Children First must review the Plan and amend it as appropriate to ensure that the child/young person continues to receive education or training.

 Where a young person aged 18 or over leaves education or training before the end of their course, Slough Children First must not cease to maintain the Education, Health and Care Plan unless it has reviewed the Plan to determine whether the young person wishes to return to education or training, either at the educational institution specified in the Plan or elsewhere.
-If the young person does wish to return to education or training, and Slough Children First thinks it is appropriate, then Slough Children First must amend the Education, Health and Care Plan as necessary and must maintain the Plan.
+If the young person does wish to return to education or training, and Slough Children First thinks it is appropriate, then Slough Borough Council must amend the Education, Health and Care Plan as necessary and must maintain the Plan.
 Slough Children First should seek to re-engage the young person in education or training as soon as possible.

 Where Slough Children First is considering ceasing to maintain a child/ young person's Education, Health and Care Plan it must: